ritterim/silverpop-dotnet-api/README.md

 # Silverpop .NET API

-This is an .NET API wrapper for [Silverpop](http://www.silverpop.com/) Transact XML email sending.
+This is a .NET API wrapper for [Silverpop](http://www.silverpop.com/) Transact XML email sending.

 ## Usage